hendersonreed/hendersonreed.github.io/src/posts/2024-3-1-tools-that-feel-great.md

 ## Some background and definitions

-In Sofia Audry's excellent *Art in the Age of Machine Learning*, she references Heidegger's concept of something being ["ready-to-hand"](https://en.wikipedia.org/wiki/Heideggerian_terminology#Ready-to-hand) (I promise, this doesn't get *too* philosophical.)
+In Sofian Audry's excellent *Art in the Age of Machine Learning*, he references Heidegger's concept of something being ["ready-to-hand"](https://en.wikipedia.org/wiki/Heideggerian_terminology#Ready-to-hand) (I promise, this doesn't get *too* philosophical.)

 This is, in broad strokes, the condition of an entity that allows it to stop being something external to us.
 Rather, something that's "ready-to-hand" becomes a part of us during use.
 The example often quoted is that of a hammer.
 In our hand, the hammer ceases to feel like a distinct part of the external world but rather feels like a part of ourselves.